 Examples of human rights violations

 We’ve mentioned a few examples of human rights violations, but there are many more.
 Civil, political, economic, cultural, and social rights can all be violated through various means.
-Though all the rights enshrined in the Universal Declaration of Human Rights are considered essential, there are certain types of violations we tend to consider more serious.
-Civil rights, which include the right to life, safety, and freedom from discrimination, are considered by many to be “first-generation” rights.
+Though all the rights enshrined in the Universal Declaration of Human Rights and in the legally binding International Covenants of Human Rights (ICCPR, CESCR) are considered essential, there are certain types of violations we tend to consider more serious.
+Civil rights, which include the right to life, safety, and equality before the law are considered by many to be “first-generation” rights.
 Political rights, which include the right to a fair trial and the right to vote, also fall under this category.

 Civil and political rights

-Civil and political rights are violated through genocide, torture, and unlawful detainment.
+Civil and political rights are violated through genocide, torture, and arbitrary arrest.
 These violations often happen during times of war, and when a human rights violation intersects with the breaking of laws about armed conflict, it’s known as a war crime.

 Conflict can also trigger violations of the right to freedom of expression and the right of peaceful assembly.
 States are usually responsible for the violations as they attempt to maintain control and push down rebellious societal forces.
 Suppressing political rights is a common tactic for many governments during times of civil unrest.